percona/pmm/docs/get-started/query-analytics.md

 ## Query Analytics for PostgreSQL

-In QAN we supporting two types of query source.
-Its `pg_stat_monitor` and `pg_stat_statements`.
-In the past PGSS were default query source, but since this version its newly PGSM.
+In QAN we support two types of query sources, `pg_stat_monitor` and `pg_stat_statements`.
+Before this version, PGSS was the default query source, but now it's PGSM.

 PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
 By downloading this update, you will have access to the latest improvements and fixes covered by PGSM2, including: